coeusguo/ceit/README.md

 ```

 ## Training
-To train CeiT-Tiny and Deit-small on ImageNet on a single node with 4 gpus for 300 epochs run:
+To train CeiT-Tiny and CeiT-small on ImageNet on a single node with 4 gpus for 300 epochs run:

 CeiT-tiny
 ```